pontuslaestadius/carpet/README.md

 ## Installing and Running

-First and foremost, Clone the repository to a local directory.
+1. First and foremost, Clone the repository to a local directory.
 ```
 git clone https://github.com/pontuslaestadius/carpet
 ```
+2. Make sure that Docker is installed on your machine (link above).
+3. The next step is to install OpenDaVINCI & Cluon (links above).

-Building the repository can be done using cmake in a seperate directory, before using make in the source code directory.
+> Building the repository can be done using cmake in a seperate directory, before using make in the source code directory.
 ```
 cd carpet/
 mkdir build/ && cd build/